Major Minor's Majestic March

 Major Minor's Majestic March (メジャマジ・マーチ, Mejamaji Māchi) is a music video game for the Wii.
-Developed by NanaOn-Sha, it was said developer's final collaboration with Masaya Matsuura and artist Rodney Greenblat.
+Developed by NanaOn-Sha, it was the developer's final collaboration with Masaya Matsuura and artist Rodney Greenblat.

 Gameplay

-Major Minor’s Majestic March uses the Wii Remote as a mace (a form of baton used exclusively by drum majors) that the drum major, Major Minor, uses to keep tempo, recruit new band members and pick up valuable items.
-While marching through eight whimsical locations that contain various hair-raising events, Major Minor strives to create the most impressive parade ever.
-Players can add up to 15 different instruments to their dynamic procession—including brass, woodwinds, and percussion—to alter its composition and resulting performance.
+Major Minor’s Majestic March uses the Wii Remote as a mace (a form of baton used exclusively by drum majors) that the drum major, Major Minor, uses to keep tempo, recruit new band members and pick up items.
+While marching through eight locations that contain various events, Major Minor strives to create the most impressive parade ever.
+Players can add up to 15 different instruments to their procession—including brass, woodwinds, and percussion—to alter its composition and resulting performance.
 Players are then scored on how well their band maintains its rhythm and manages obstacles that could otherwise throw the procession into disarray.
 The band keeps tempo to more than 25 popular marching band songs from around the world, composed into original medleys for each stage.